Spotting Cashier’s Check Scams and Fraud

 • Accept cashier’s checks only for the agreed-upon amount, never more.

-• Use your judgment: If someone is sending you money you weren’t expecting, especially if they’re a stranger, it’s likely too good to be true.
+• Use your judgment: If someone sends you money you weren’t expecting, especially if they’re a stranger, it’s likely too good to be true.

-• Don’t agree to send anyone money until you’ve verified with your bank that the cashier’s check has cleared and was free of fraud.
+• Don’t agree to send anyone money until you’ve verified with your bank that the cashier’s check has cleared and is free of fraud.

 Verifying Cashier’s Checks

-If you are accepting this kind of check, it’s important to learn to spot a real vs. fake cashier’s check and keep your eyes peeled for signs of fraud.
+If you’re accepting this kind of check, it’s important to learn to spot real vs. fake cashier’s checks and keep your eyes peeled for signs of fraud.
 A good way to avoid a cashier’s check scam can be to verify the check with the issuing bank.
 You can call or visit the bank in person, if there’s a branch nearby.

-Just don’t use the phone number that might be printed on the questionable check, as it may go to the scammer.
+Don’t use the phone number that might be printed on the questionable check, as it may connect you to the scammer.
 Instead, search for the bank online, find its legitimate website, and call the customer service number.
-Provide the check number, issue date, and amount — and the bank should be able to verify if the check is legitimate.
+Provide the check number, issue date, and amount, and the bank should be able to verify if the check is legitimate.

 Do Victims of Cashier’s Check Fraud Have Any Recourse?

-If you have already sent money to a scammer in an untraceable way, like via wire transfer, you may not be able to get your money back.
-Banks can deduct the amount of the fraudulent check from your account or require you to pay for the amount you withdrew using the fraudulent check.
-Some points to note:
+If you have already sent money to a scammer in an untraceable way, such as a wire transfer, you may not be able to get your money back.
+Banks can deduct the amount of the fraudulent check from your account or require you to pay back the full amount you withdrew using the fraudulent check.
+Actions you can take include the following:

-• You can report the fraud to the United States Postal Inspection Service (if the check came in the mail), your state or local consumer protection agencies, and the Internet Crime Complaint Center.
+• Report the fraud to the United States Postal Inspection Service (if the check came in the mail), your state or local consumer protection agencies, and the Internet Crime Complaint Center.

-• You can contact the bank whose name appeared on the fake cashier’s check, as well as the bank where you deposited the fake cashier’s check.
-Additionally, you’ll want to notify the platform on which you first encountered the scammer (for example, an apartment rental site or an online marketplace).
+• Notify the issuing bank whose name appeared on the fake cashier’s check, the bank where you deposited the fake cashier’s check, and the platform where you first encountered the scammer, such as an online marketplace.

-These steps may help you resolve the case and/or prevent the scammers from perpetuating more fraud.
+These steps may help you manage the situation and prevent the scammers from continuing their fraudulent activities.

 Recommended: What Is an E-Check?